webmasterdevlin/ijs-vuex4-composition-api/README.md

 ### What to build in order

-- upgrade/migrate to Vue.js 3
+- Manual Vue.js 3 on CLI
 - npm i bootstrap 5
 - npm i bootstrap-icon
 - Navbar